schlick7/LuteForMobile/docs/stuff.md

 - source myenv/bin/activate
   - python3 -m lute.main

 Lets do a performance review of this app starting with the ReadScreen

 Look at flutter logs and cleanup issues

-Hive cache affected by termuxurl and localurl usage?

-i think we're trying to start a new server when its already running sometimes on app launch. can we make a quick api call and see if it reports a 200 status before trying to start the lute3server?
-This should ALWAYS happen when starting the lute3server no matter how its started.
-This test should result in an 200 respone or an error almost instantly correct?

-Can we somehow pause or hold all api requests in a queue if the server test fails?
-We would also need to add a server check for when the localurl is active.
-If the server test fails we should keep retrying every 200ms until successful and then resume or release the api requests.
-This means that we should run the server test as early in the app launch as we possibly can.

 ---